Photos from this trip can be found here.

 Chelan Slam = Cardinal Peak + Pinnacle Mountain + Saska Peak + Emerald Peak

-Over the last several years it had become somewhat of a tradition to do something big(ger) over Fourth of July weekend, and this year was no exception.
+Over the last few years it had become somewhat of a tradition to do a bigger trip over Fourth of July weekend.
 The two of us spent three days in Chelan Mountains and parts of Glacier Peak Wilderness tackling what I thought would be the last group of peaks to finish the Bulger List after a five-year-long pursuit.

 With road closures in recent years due to wildfires, the five-mile road walk to the trailhead was inevitable.
 When we arrived at the trailhead, the immense impact of natural disasters was immediately felt.
 Of our four destinations on this trip, Saska Peak was only one visible from the trailhead.
 But to get there we first needed to hike 10-12 miles to get to the basin where three of the four peaks were located.

 After spending morning hours getting over and around uncountable down trees, and at one point even missed the brushy trail down by the river, we finally arrived at the North Fork Entiat River Basin.
 Right after setting up camp pup and I immediately headed up to Cardinal Peak, the closest one to camp.
 There was just enough snow left on north ridge to make things a bit spicy.
 So we dropped down on the steep east face and traversed under the summit to reach a notch on the south ridge to finish the scramble.